 Mechanical Vapor Compression (MVC) Desalination

 The MVC evaporation process uses electrical/mechanical energy to compress and elevate the temperature of the low-pressure steam evaporating from the feed water flowing into the process.
 This higher temperature steam is used to heat the boiling brine.
-Nearly 100% of the latent heat of the water vapor made is thus returned to the brine and little or no external heating steam is required, depending on water recovery and other process factors.
+Nearly 100% of the latent heat of the water vapour made is thus returned to the brine and little or no external heating steam is required, depending on water recovery and other process factors.
 That is, the compressor provides all or nearly all the energy to evaporate the water.

-MVC desalination is particularly suitable to very high TDS and/or highly scaling wastewaters, such as oil field brines, power plant Flue Gas Desulfurization (FGD) wastewater, and RO system reject.
+MVC desalination is particularly suitable to very high TDS and/or highly scaling wastewaters, such as oil field brines, power plant Flue Gas Desulfurisation (FGD) wastewater, and RO system reject.
 It operates at or slightly above atmospheric pressure, so no vacuum needs to be maintained.
-Very high distillate recoveries above 95% of the incoming feed water may be possible, limited by the TDS and boiling temperature of the brine.
+Very high distillate recoveries above 95 percent of the incoming feed water may be possible, limited by the TDS and boiling temperature of the brine.
 MVC desalination can be used for non-scaling brines that mainly contain Sodium Chloride (NaCl), but it is also suited to brines saturated in minerals such as Calcium Sulfate (CaSO4) and/or Silica, which precipitate in the process.
 In the case of a CaSO4, the concentration of the precipitating solids in the evaporating slurry is purposely elevated by internally recycling the solids to increase their concentration.
 In that way, precipitation occurs on the solid “seed” rather than on the heat transfer surfaces of the evaporator.

 Because precipitated solids can be handled in the MVC process, the solute limits are based on “total solids,” or the sum of TDS plus TSS (Total Suspended Solids) in the evaporating brine.
-At a total solids level below 300,000mg/l, a vertical thin-film evaporator can be used, and a forced circulation crystallizer can be used for total solids levels up to about 600,000 mg/l.
+At a total solids level below 300,000mg/l, a vertical thin-film evaporator can be used, and a forced circulation crystalliser can be used for total solids levels up to about 600,000 mg/l.
 In both cases, the atmospheric pressure boiling point of the brine is typically limited to 116ºC (240 ºF).

 Figure 3 – Typical MVC evaporator schematic3